rNLKJA/UoM-DS-2019-2024/README.md

     The environment is where agent lives, operate and provide the agent with something to sense and act upon it.
 An environment is mostly said to be non-feministic.

 - [x] [Turing Test in AI](./doc/AI/agent/turing_test.md)

+    Turing Test was introduced by Alan Turing in his 1950 paper, "Computing Machinery and Intelligence", which considered the question, "Can Machine think?"

 #### Problem-solving
 - [ ] [Uniform Search Algorithm]()